 5. Visit Doubtful Sound instead

 Dare I say that Doubtful Sound may be more impressive than Milford Sound?
 Well, that is if you’re after a more peaceful and unique tour experience.
 After all, Doubtful Sound is nicknamed ‘the Sound of Silence’!

 It’s difficult to get to, though, as there’s no direct road access into Doubtful Sound.
 That means need to first hop on a boat cruise across Lake Manapouri and then onto a bus through the Wilmot Pass to your Doubtful Sound Cruise.
 Therefore, I only recommend this particular tour for those who don’t mind a full-day tour.
 And because it’s a long day (8 hours plus), it may not be suitable for young children.

 In my opinion, the effort to reach Doubtful Sound on a tour is worth it!
-The cruise through Doubtful Sound is 3 hours in length, longer than the Milford Cruises because Doubtful Sound is much bigger!
+I wrote an entire post on this cruise through Doubtful Sound because it was so memorable!
+It’s 3 hours in length, longer than the Milford Cruises because Doubtful Sound is much bigger.

 You will be taken out to where the fiord meets with the Tasman Sea and will likely spot lots of wildlife along the way.
 As well as that take in the breathtaking beauty of Doubtful Sound, which is much greener than Milford and is home to many hidden coves and caves.

 The main drawcard with a cruise to Doubtful Sound is that you are unlikely to come across any other cruises, so, you will feel as though you have the entire fiord to yourself!